prrvchr/eMailerOOo/README.md

 The following screenshots use the [gContactOOo][24] extension as the data source.
 If you are using your own data source, it is necessary to adapt the settings in relation to it.

-In the following screenshot, we can see that the data source gContactOOo is called: `Addresses` and that the **main table**: `My Google contacts` is selected.
+In the following screenshot, we can see that the data source gContactOOo is called: `Addresses` and that the **main table**: `PUBLIC.All my contacts` is selected.

 ![smtpMailerOOo Merger screenshot 3][32]